Madi people: Islam

-The social and political set-up of the Madi is closely interwoven with spirituality and this forms their attitudes and traditions.
+Governance, The social and political set-up of the Madi is closely interwoven with spirituality and this forms their attitudes and traditions.
 The society is organized in chiefdoms headed by a hereditary chief known as the Opi.
 The Opi exercised both political and religious powers.
 The rain-makers, land chiefs – vudipi (who exercises an important influence over the land) and the chiefs are believed to retain similar powers even after their deaths.
 There was a hierarchy of spirits corresponding exactly to the hierarchy of authority as it existed in the society.
 The Opi (Chief/King) is the highest Authority in Madi, he is followed in rank by the community of elders who are responsible for resolving disputes, in the clans/villages.
 Historically the office an opi has always been held by a man.
 There is no record of a female opi.

 Legend has it that in the past, a person only needed a seed of grain to pound to provide a meal for a whole family.
 One day, when the farming population had gone to their farms and the blacksmiths as usual were left all alone at home, greed took hold of them.
 They wanted more than the single seed the farming community gave them for their services.
 So on this fateful day, they stole and pounded a mortarful of grain.
 The gods reacted swiftly and harshly to this disobedience; a single grain seed was never again to be enough.
 Human beings had to (toil harder for an ever decreasing yield per grain seed.
 When twins are born, the first of the pair is called opt 'chief (or the related form opia for a female) and the second of the pair is eremugo 'blacksmith' (or muja for a female second twin).
 The blacksmith is there to provide for the chief.